How technology is helping improve safety culture in the workplace

 Big data is a term used to describe a large volume of data that can be both structured and unstructured.
 This data can come from various sources, including video cameras, safety devices, and sensors.

-Safety software powered by big data analytics is becoming an essential tool for organizations aiming to achieve their safety goals while promoting a culture where every team member is attuned to safety concerns.
+EHS software powered by big data analytics is becoming an essential tool for organizations aiming to achieve their safety goals while promoting a culture where every team member is attuned to safety concerns.

 Because there is so much data available, traditional tools and techniques are insufficient to extract valuable insights from it.
-That's where big data analytics comes in, offering a way to promote a positive health and safety culture through informed decision-making.
+That's where big data analytics comes in, offering a way to promote a positive health and proactive safety culture through informed decision-making.

-Analyzing Big Data
+Big Data Analytics

 For example, let's say that you work in a factory that produces widgets.
 If you collect data on the number of injuries that have occurred at the factory over time, as well as information on the type of injury, when it occurred, and other details, you can use this data to identify patterns and problem areas.